billyreycaballero/my-ios-dev-journey/README.md

 # my-ios-dev-journey
-My journey to become an IOS App Developer
+My journey as an IOS App Developer

 October 1, 2018